Authors of section

 Class A host

 A class A host is a healthy patient.
-Their infection was not the result of impaired systemic host resistance.
+The infection is not the result of impaired systemic host resistance.
 It must be remembered that a very severe injury can result in a focal defect of host resistance, because of locally impaired vascularity and tissue damage.
-An otherwise healthy patient with this degree of persisting local damage actually belongs in class B (B L).
+An otherwise healthy patient with this degree of persisting local damage belongs in class B (B L).

-Class A hosts are usually able to tolerate any appropriate surgical procedure.
+Class A hosts are generally able to tolerate any appropriate surgical procedure.
 Tissue response to infection is strong, soft-tissue viability is excellent, and healthy tissue is available for transfer, if needed.
-With or without long-term antibiotics, the host is able to recover from a completely resected infection.
+With or without long-term antibiotics, the host can recover from a completely resected infection.

 classifications of wound infection